bjzhang/open_log/log2016linaro.markdown

     1.  print the fe->vma.
 Is it the whole vma?
     2. How should I deal with the pte_lockptr?
 Should I lock the pte depends on the cont flag?
         Where should I define the cont flag?
+    3. I need find out where should I put the cont page track.
+It seems that anon_vma is a good candicate.
+But I do not fully understand it.
+    4.  need more understand for fe->pmd, do I need 16 pmds or one pmd?

 15:38 2016-10-31
 ----------------